 Death Benefits

-If a worker dies from a work-related injury or illness, their dependents can receive two-thirds of what they earn, capped at $150,000.
+If a worker dies from a work-related injury or illness, their dependents can receive two-thirds of their earnings, capped at $150,000.
 Death benefits may also cover funeral and burial expenses.

-Once seven days have passed and you cannot return to work, you are eligible for weekly supplemental income.
-You cannot receive compensation for these first seven days unless you are unable to work for 21 consecutive days after your injury, according to OCGA §34-9-220.
+You are eligible for weekly supplemental income once seven days have passed, and you cannot return to work.
+You cannot receive compensation for these first seven days unless you are unable to work for 21 consecutive days after your injury, according to Ga.
+Code § 34-9-220.
 In that case, you will get compensated for that first week.

 Here’s what to know about the payment schedule for workers’ compensation in Georgia: